 Arts & Crafts Style Replacement Dwelling in Strict Conservation Area, Putney, London

-Our client wanted to replace a 2,000 sq ft London home with a 9,000 sq ft property.
-That is a considerable increase, and we knew the plans would depend upon our ability to convince the local planning department that the replacement dwelling would look like it had always been there.
+Our client sought to replace a 2,000 sq ft London home with a 9,000 sq ft property.
+This significant increase required us to convince the local planning department that the new dwelling would harmoniously fit into the conservation area.

 Sorry.
 You need to upgrade your browser